Karmak23/licorn/docs/index.rst

 Welcome to Licorn® documentation site. *It is undergoing construction*: a lot of documentation exists in the source code and is beiing imported here on a 2-to-3-updates-per-week basis.

-As a beggining, I suggest you read the :ref:`installation process <install>`, then you'll be ready to :ref:`dive into the quickstarter <quickstart>` and enjoy the mystic-horse-powers of our beloved creation.
+As a beginning, I suggest you read the :ref:`installation process <install>`, then you'll be ready to :ref:`dive into the quickstarter <quickstart>` and enjoy the mystic-horse-powers of our beloved creation.
 Fasten your keyboard.

 Using Licorn®
 =============